UPDATED MAR 17, 2020

 Similar to the suburban feel of Big Creek, this quiet trail links two neighborhood parks in Gwinnett County, Lions Club Park, and Lilburn City Park.
 You’ll love this one for its wide two-way traffic path and permacast pavement which, combined, provide a ride so smooth you’ll surely forget your mileage.
-There’s also a Snapchat-worthy boardwalk that you’ll definitely want to explore.
+(There’s also a boardwalk that you’ll definitely want to explore.)
 And it’s rumored that rabbits are frequently spotted on this trail, so have your camera ready for that too (…as long as you’ve got one hand still steering).

 This is the perfect after-work bike ride if you work or live in the Buckhead area.
 This three-mile loop is home to a golf course, tennis center, horse park, and playground.
 And the incline on this trail is something serious, so if you’re looking to add a little challenge to your short ride, this will do the trick.
 Though, we should mention Chastain Trail has been pegged as one of the more social trails, so if you’re wary of pedestrians, you may not want to go midday or on weekends.

 The Beltline project, once completed, will span 33 miles and connect 45 neighborhoods across Metro Atlanta, so you should know that there are literally beltline access points everywhere!
 From the Eastside Trail in the Old Fourth Ward to the West End Trail near Cascade, the Northside Trail at Collier Road, and a series of random paved and unpaved entries in between, being on two wheels has never been easier.
-If you’re looking for a chance to zone out and just cruise, we’d suggest staying away from the Eastside and Northside Beltline paths on the weekends — they’re sure to be overrun with kids, parents chasing kids, and more kids.
+If you’re looking for a chance to zone out and just cruise, we’d suggest staying away from the Eastside and Northside Beltline paths on the weekends — they’re sure to be filled with kids, parents chasing kids, and more kids.
 Instead, try biking the Eastside or West End trails heading out of the city to unwind and snap some pictures of the local trailside artistry.

 Much like the Atlanta Beltline, this multi-use trail connects each corner of Peachtree City, making it accessible from multiple points and giving you a scenic tour of the old Southern town.
 If you hadn’t heard, Peachtree City is also known as a golf-cart town, where almost everything is accessible by golf cart… and therefore, by bike.
 At any time, you’ll catch people cruising along to shops and restaurants or taking the perfect weekend joyride through the charming town.